NEOCLASSICAL PHYSICS AND QUANTUM GRAVITY

 Einstein’s theory of general relativity is the only way that we understand gravity, and through that prickly tangle of mathematics we have come to know something called “space-time,” a four-dimensional structure (three dimensions of space and one of time) woven together into a unified fabric.Dr.
 Paul M. Sutter

-In NPQG, spacetime is a gas of composite classical particles that fills an otherwise empty 3D Euclidean void space.
+In NPQG, spacetime is an æther of composite classical particles that fills an otherwise empty 3D Euclidean void space.
 Time is marked by the energy of particles, with higher energy particles experiencing slower (dilated) time, and lower energy particles experiencing faster time.

 In the language of relativity, matter and energy bend and warp the fabric of space-time, and in response the bending and warping of space-time tells matter and energy how to move, something we collectively experience as “gravity.”